coquetm/CMiE-2017-Manuel-Coquet/README.md

 Solving an OPF is necessary to determine the optimal operation and planning of the grid.
 In this algorithm, I will simulate an optimal power flow model for a 6-bus system and determine the locational marginal prices (LMPs).

 ## 3. Market Power
-In this exercise, I will show that when a generator can exert market power (manipulate prices) due to cheaper generation costs -could also be due to size- , they will withhold capacity if not regulated and won't produce at society's optimal point.
-This will create Deadweight Loss (DWL) that will be paid by ratepayers, justifying regulating generators with market power and markets.
+- In this exercise, I will show that when a generator can exert market power (manipulate prices) due to cheaper costs -could also be due to size-, they will seek to maximize profit and produce at levels suboptimal for society.

+- When left unregulated, generators with market power will withhold capacity to maximize profit, causing them to produce away from society's optimal point.
+This will create Deadweight Loss (DWL) that will be paid by ratepayers, justifying regulating generators with market power in markets.

 #### The steps to show the impact of market power will be the following:
 - Determine the optimal social point by optimizing the power system without restrcitions (Determine optimal power flows, generator profit and systemwide costs)